intel/neural-compressor/neural_solution/examples/custom_models_optimized/tf_example1/README.md

 ## An end-to-end example: quantize a custom model with Neural Solution

-In this example, we show how to quantize a custom model with Neural Solution.
-Reference [source code](https://github.com/intel/neural-compressor/tree/master/examples/helloworld/tf_example1).
+In this example, we show how to quantize a [custom model](https://github.com/intel/neural-compressor/tree/master/examples/helloworld/tf_example1) with Neural Solution.

 ### Objective
 - Demonstrate how to prepare requirements.